frontity/docs/docs/learning-frontity/actions.md

 # 6. Actions

-{% hint style="info" %}
-This "Learning Frontity" guide is intended to be read in order so please start from the [first section](settings.md) if you haven't done so already.
-{% endhint %}

 Actions are a set of functions that your package needs to work or expose for other packages.
 They can modify the state and don't return anything.

 {% hint style="info" %}